 3. Can asylum lead to a green card?

-Yes, asylum recipients can apply for permanent residency (green card) after one year of being granted asylum.
+Yes, asylum recipients can apply for permanent residency (green card) after one year of being granted.

 4. What happens if my asylum application is denied?